opencode18/CodeStash/README.md

 * Mention the issue number along with the Pull Request.
 * Comment the link of the online judge along with your PR.
 * Do not copy others code, we will be reviewing your code :wink:
+* Submission are encouraged only till 24 Hours and after that the issue will be automatically closed.

 ## How to contribute
 * Clone the Repository